mohankumar2812/mohankumar2812/README.md

-# Hi, I'm MOHAN KUMAR A 👋
+# Hi, welcome to my Repository 👋

 ## 🚀 About Me
-I'm a blockchain developer.
+I'm a Backend developer.
 I've Knowledge with

+    * Golang
     * Blockchain
     * Smarcontract
     * Nodejs
-    * Golang
     * Rust

 ## 🔗 Links